Maddy-Shep/me/set2/readme.md

 F function combines everything
 When debugging, be patience Maddy.
 == is a quality check; (is this thing the same as this thing?)
+I am currently ultra confused on what the working tree is trying to tell me.